emipa606/ClothingSorter/README.md

 - Option to combine layer-categories with the same name
 - Options for subcategories based on armor-value and Psycic/Royalty-tagged apparel
 - Option for subcategories for Machanitors and other gear with special effects, thanks maarxx!
+- Option for subcategories for gender, based on the gender-tag in the apparel definition.
 - Option to set what armor-value apparel should be put in the armored category
 - A CE-multiplier option to fine tune the CE-armor calculation